mnitchie/dotfiles/README.md

 `curl -Lks https://raw.githubusercontent.com/mnitchie/dotfiles/main/bin/setup.sh | /bin/bash`

-Then `source $HOME/.config/zsh/zshrc` or restart your terminal

 This will clone the repo to `$HOME/.my_dotfiles_git` as a bare repo, but set the home directory to the workdir.
 .zshenv creates a `config` alias that will run all git commands in the bare repo.

+## Other scripts

+Other scripts in bin/ should be executed after the above is done, as it will assume some things are already set up (like xdg dirs).
+If you're on a mac, for instance, run `./bin/mac_setup.sh`.
+For wsl, run `./bin/wsl_setup.sh`

+## And then

+Then `source $HOME/.config/zsh/.zshrc` or restart your terminal

 ## Usage